Instance-Conditioned Adaptation for Large-scale Generalization of Neural Routing Solver: Introduction

 \section{Introduction}

-The Vehicle Routing Problem (VRP) plays a crucial role in various logistics and delivery applications, as its solution directly affects transportation cost and service efficiency.
+\IEEEPARstart{A}{s} a fundamental component of route planning, the Vehicle Routing Problem (VRP) plays a crucial role in Intelligent Transportation Systems (ITS), where the solution quality directly affects the transportation cost and service efficiency~\cite{tiwari2023optimization,zhou2024learning_tits,wu2023neural_tits,jia2025arc_tits}, specifically in freight transportation and logistics.
+The route planning in real-world ITS faces unique challenges driven by the high uncertainty in service requests.
+A practical ITS algorithm must deliver high-quality performance in real-time across various scenarios.
 However, efficiently solving VRPs is a challenging task due to their NP-hard nature.
-Over the past few decades, extensive heuristic algorithms, such as LKH3~\citep{LKH3} and HGS~\citep{HGS}, have been proposed to address different VRP variants.
-Although these approaches have shown promising results for specific problems, the algorithm designs heavily rely on expert knowledge and a deep understanding of each problem.
-It is very difficult to design an efficient algorithm for a newly encountered problem in real-world applications.
-Moreover, their required runtime can increase exponentially as the problem size grows.
-As a result, these limitations greatly hinder the practical application of classical heuristic algorithms.
+Over the past few decades, extensive metaheuristics, such as LKH3~\cite{LKH3} and HGS~\cite{HGS}, have been proposed to address different VRP variants.
+In particular, Memetic Algorithms (MAs) have proven to be a representative and powerful class of metaheuristics~\cite{moscato1989MA,zhou2018memetic,zhou2017memetic2}.
+For example, advanced MAs have been developed to tackle complex VRPs, such as soft-clustered and hard-clustered VRP~\cite{zhou2023bilevel,zhou2025MA_soft_hard}.
+Although these heuristics have shown promising results for specific problems, their designs heavily rely on expert knowledge and a deep understanding of each problem.
+Moreover, as the problem scale grows, the search space expands exponentially, making it increasingly challenging for traditional metaheuristics to balance solution quality and computational efficiency.
+These limitations greatly hinder the practical application of classical heuristic algorithms in time-sensitive ITS applications.